Mauritius Residency

 Mauritius Residence Permit: Pathway to Permanent Residence

-The Permanent Residence Permit is a 20-year permit allowing foreigners to live in Mauritius with their family, subject to satisfying the necessary criteria.
-Foreign retirees, working professionals, and investors can qualify for the permanent residence requirements after living in Mauritius for at least 3 years.
+There are a few pathways to obtaining permanent residence in Mauritius.
+The Permanent Residence Permit is a 20-year Mauritius residence permit allowing foreigners to live in Mauritius with their family, subject to satisfying the necessary criteria.
+Foreign retirees, working professionals, and investors can qualify for the permanent residence requirements after living in Mauritius for at least 5 years.
 An Occupation Permit holder applying for a Permanent Residence Permit will then have the right to live and work in Mauritius for 20 years.
+All about living permanently in Mauritius here.

-• Retirees can get a Mauritius residence permit by showing a monthly income of USD 1,500 or a bank account holding USD 18,000.
+• Retirees over 50 can get a 10-year Mauritius residence permit with a monthly income of USD 2,000 or a bank account holding USD 24,000.

-• Qualify for the residency requirements by working for a Mauritian company and having at least MUR 22,500 as salary.
+• Professionals can qualify for the Mauritius residency requirements by working for a Mauritian company and having a salary of at least MUR 30,000.

-• Get a residence permit in Mauritius by buying a property of at least USD 375,000 in a government-approved scheme.
+• Foreigners can get a Mauritius residence permit by buying a property in a government-approved scheme for at least USD 375,000.

-• You can then live in Mauritius permanently as long as you own the property.
+• Ownership of the property allows the holder to live in Mauritius permanently as long as they own the property.

 Frequently Asked Questions